MerrickMath/MerrickMath.github.io/2021Statistics.md

 * <a href="https://MerrickMath.github.io/APStatistics/StatsTopics.pdf"> Course at a glance</a>.

 ---

+### November 1 - November 14
+* Watch List:
+    * <a href="https://cosmolearning.org/courses/ap-statistics-lessons-from-mr-tarrou/"> AP Statistics Lessons with Mr. Tarrou 42 </a>
+    * AP Classoom Sections 4.1-4.6

+* Homework
+   * Read Barron's pages 175-179, 190-195
+   * Barron's Quiz 14-15

+A timeline of previous posts may be found <a href="https://merrickMath.github.io/2021StatisticsTimeline.html"> here. </a>

+---

 ### October 24 - 31
 * Watch List:
     * <a href="https://cosmolearning.org/courses/ap-statistics-lessons-from-mr-tarrou/"> AP Statistics Lessons with Mr. Tarrou 38 </a>